milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 }
 ```

 **status** represents the server error code.
-It doesn't contains grpc error but contains the server error code.
+It doesn't contain grpc error but contains the server error code.
 We can get the executing result in common status. **error_code** is a enum type to distingush the executing error type.
 The total Errorcode is shown in the last of this code.
 And the **reason** field is a string to describes the detailed error.

 **collection_names**  is a list contains all collections' name.